Pyroh/Fluor/README.md

 This app is also built using open-source code that's why I think it belongs to this world.
 And if someone learns something looking at the code I'll be happy 😃.

+# Contributing
+All contributions are welcome.
+Fork it, hack it and make a pull request.

 # License
 **Fluor** is released under the MIT license.
 See LICENSE for details.